equinor/radix-platform/public-site/README.md

 You can see the site on http://localhost:4000

-Stop the server with Ctrl+C, but also run `docker-compose down` to cleanup the Docker state.
+Stop the server with Ctrl+C, but also run `docker-compose down` to clean up the Docker state.

 If you need a shell in the container: